 Three years on and "slowly but surely" has increased in pace somewhat as a greater number of the city's centre venues, having lagged behind those in many of the surrounding suburbs, have raised the bar when it comes to their beer offering.

 Wherever you might find yourself in the city, a quality beer selection won’t be too far away, whether you’re sitting down to dinner or just looking for a quiet drink in a well-stocked bar.
-But, for those who need an extra steer to find the good stuff, or who have a Saturday in the city just crying out to be filled in fine style, then take a look below at our suggested itinerary for a Crafty Crawl of the CBD.
+As such, it's time to rework that initial Crawl into a two-parter, starting with the best spots south of Bourke Street.

 What's more, with the CBD now a free tram zone, you won’t even need to do too much in the way of actual crawling.

 Like most tours of Melbourne, we’ll start things off at the city's hub: Federation Square.
 Make your way into the original Beer DeLuxe (there's now a growing number across Victoria and New South Wales) and take your pick from their ever-changing tap list and bottle selection from the bar inside.

 Alternatively, grab a schooner from the bar in the Flinders Street beer garden and claim an outside table so you can watch the world go by or head into the Square itself where you'll find another bar under a honeycomb canopy.
 Or, as of Good Beer Week 2019 (the venue has been the festival's Hub since 2015), there's a further option after what was previously the Grill upstairs was turned into another bar, complete with a wall featuring no less than 40 taps.

 Wherever you position yourself, Beer DeLuxe provides a perfect jumping off point for most inner-city adventures, especially if you’re in a craft beer state of mind.
 You could head north or south from here, but we'll take the latter option, particularly as in part two of this guide we'll be covering the CBD's north.